kshedden/case_studies/methods/glm.md

 In a Poisson GLM, repeated observations of $Y$ at the same value of
-$X$ will follow a Poisson distribution, but the *pooled* (or *marginal*) distribution of $Y$, which describes the set of all $Y$ values taken at different values of $X$ will not be Poisson.
+$X$ will follow a Poisson distribution, but the *pooled* (or *marginal*) distribution of $Y$, which describes the set of all $Y$ values taken at different values of $X$, will not be Poisson.
 Similarly, in a Gaussian linear model, $Y$ values taken at the same $X$ are Gaussian, but the marginal distribution of $Y$ is not Gaussian.

 ## Overview of different GLM families

-Some GLMs are derived from parameteric families of probability distributions.
-The Gaussian, Poisson, and binomial GLMs are very widely used, but there are many other useful GLMs.
+Some GLMs such as the Gaussian, Poisson, and binomial GLMs are derived from parameteric families of probability distributions.
+We discuss these familiar GLMs here.

-We will discuss a few of the most prominent ones here.
+The Gaussian GLM typically uses the identity link funtion $g(x) = x$, the Poisson GLM typically uses the log link function $g(x) = \log(x)$, and the binomial GLM typically uses the logistic link function

-The Gaussian GLM typically uses the identity link funtion $g(x) = x$, the Poisson GLM typically uses the log link function $g(x) = \log(x)$, and the binomial GLM typically uses the logistic linnk function $g(x) = log(x/(1-x))$.
+$g(x) = {\rm log}(x / (1-x))$.
 It is possible to use alternative link functions with any of these families, e.g. we can use the log link function for a Gaussian GLM, but we do not consider this possibility further here.